 Mac OSX is rich in Network, Cross-platform, Unix, Windows & Internet Compatibility

-Mac OSX is rich for creating, connecting or keeping in stride with
+Mac OSX is rich for creating, connecting or

-"multi-cultural," cross-platform network
+any "multi-cultural," cross-platform network

 Mac OSX is powerful on the Internet!